yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 Mailbox is the obvious recommendation for most games, so of course only NVIDIA on Windows, Mesa on Linux, and Android drivers offer support for it.

 {{< imgs
-	"./VSync.png| Qualcomm has no tolerance for tearing."
+	"./VSync.png| Android has no tolerance for tearing."
   >}}

 Per your writer’s ~~begging~~ request, [toastUnlimited](https://github.com/lat9nq) updated the old VSync toggle in Graphics, Advanced, for a {{< gh-hovercard "10125" "proper drop list" >}} mentioning all available Vulkan options.